What you need to know to be an MFOA legislative activist

 • Often you are not asked questions after you give your testimony, but it is prudent to anticipate questions you might be asked by the Committee and prepare / practice answering them.

 • Answer only those questions that you can answer correctly, as clearly and succinctly as you can.
-Offer to find the answers to questions you are not sure of and to promptly get back to the Committee (via the clerk) with the information.
+If you are not sure how to answer a question, simply say you are not sure, and offer to find the answers to their question, which you would provide the Committee (via the clerk) with the information.

 • Do not argue with members of the Committee or people giving opposing testimony.
 Always be polite and respectful of the procedure and the participants in the hearing.